Final report for FNC19-1180

 Three Flock Farm seeks to determine the highest yield method of mushrooms from spent grain or coffee grounds.
 In addition, we will observe and seek to determine which varieties flourish from each by-product.
 Evaluation of sterilization processing will demonstrate the safest and effective practices for small-scale production.
 We will create and maintain cooperation between farmers, brewers and coffee vendors to dramatically reduce the by-products being put in the trash.
 Three Flock Farm will provide education and resources to bolster community organizations including Mother Hubbard cupboard food pantry, Bloomington orchard, and Bloomington Parks and Recreation garden plot programming.

 Our processing will take place in-house in a closed environment for sterilization.
 Grain and coffee grounds will be picked up as close to the end of production as possible to avoid bacteria growth.
 Sealed plastic bins will transport the by-product to our facility.
 After the sterilization process, inoculation will take place in jars in order to avoid contamination.
 Mushroom growth will take place on racks and harvesting will be done at peak for nutrient value and freshness.
 The remaining substrate will be removed from the closed environment and piled up in separate plots for composting.
 After composting the product will be bagged and soil will be sold or donated to community organizations.
 Photos will be taken throughout the process along with detailed notes about margins of error.
-Step-by-step directions will be compiled throughout the 24 weeks of evaluation for distribution.
-Video recording will show the overall project process along with short clips with milestones noted along the way.
+Step-by-step directions will be compiled throughout the 16 weeks of evaluation for distribution.